mercedesb/appreciation-station-2019/docs/UnitTesting.md

 ## Workshop Activity: React Testing Library & Functional Components

-Checkout branch `3a-test-with-react-testing-library`.
+Checkout branch `3a-test-with-react-testing-library` and run `yarn`.
 This branch already has React Testing Library installed and some boilerplate code in our first test file to save us typing time.
 ```
 git checkout 3a-test-with-react-testing-library
+yarn
 ```

 Let's write our first render test using React Testing Library's render method.
 We want to test that the AppreciationStation component renders a ThankYouCard by default.